 Getting a rental car or not getting a rental car, make sure you enjoy all that Oahu has to offer.
 Check out more of our favorite activities and guided tours on Oahu here.

 While there is so much to do on Oahu for free or low cost, these excursions are what will make your trip memorable.
-Like snorkeling with sea turtles, surfing Waikiki, or an authentic Hawaiian outrigger canoe trip.
+Like snorkeling with sea turtles, surfing Waikiki, or kayak to the mokes!

 If this rental car-free itinerary isn’t for you, check out our favorite Oahu itinerary here.
 A rental car is recommended as we take you all over the island to our favorite spots, places to eat, and the best hikes on Oahu.

 The step-by-step itinerary takes you to all the best beaches, snorkeling spots, restaurants, and sights.
 You’ll get six carefully planned excursion days to help you see the can’t miss stops no matter how limited your time is.

 Get all the details on our itinerary and download it for a memorable and easily planned trip to Oahu.